HarperDB/harper-ecommerce-template/README.md

 Harper provides the backend database, API, caching, and a server to run the Next.js frontend on.
 The same patterns in this code can be used to run any app that requires dynamic data and/or caching.

 Almost 2% of global ecommerce sales flow through Harper Systems, with an average p95 latency of 1.12ms across early hints, redirects, and product page lookups for real-world e-commerce applications.
-See the LCP stats for yourself by opening the Chrome devtools performance tab on our [live demo](https://test-kgdemo.harperdbcloud.com:9926/).

 ## Getting Started
 - [Install Harper](https://docs.harperdb.io/docs/install-harperdb): `npm install -g harperdb`